All about coloured gemstones

 Contrary to what you might’ve been led to believe, a synthetic gem material is not an imitation.
 They’re the real deal, just not created in the same place as their natural counterparts.

 Synthetic gemstones, on the other hand, are laboratory grown gems that have the same physical, optical and chemical properties as their natural counterparts.

 So long as you’re made aware of what you’re buying, there’s nothing wrong with purchasing synthetic gemstones.

-To learn more about synthetic gems and diamonds, visit our section on lab-grown gemstones.
+To learn more about synthetic gems, visit our section on lab-created gemstones.